lgorkemt/springboot-crud-cake-master/README.md

 .
-The application is spring boot rest api which provides end points for making CRUD operations on an in memory database for an entity named CakeEntity.
+The application is a spring boot rest api (having a user interface as well) which provides end points for making CRUD operations on an in memory database for an entity named CakeEntity.

 .
 To compile, package and run the application, go to the root folder and run the following commands;